-- protect endangered and threatened species by supporting conservation and research; and
+- Protecting endangered and threatened species by supporting conservation and research; and

-- reduce the homelessness, mistreatment and euthanasia of companion animals by supporting adoption, training, spay/neuter and other programs by strengthening the capacity and infrastructure of organizations doing this work.
+- Reducing the homelessness, mistreatment and euthanasia of companion animals through adoption, training, spay/neuter and other programs by providing capacity building and infrastructure grants to organizations doing this work.

 - With respect to wild animals: National, including U.S. organizations with international programs.

-- With respect to companion animals: New York City and neighboring counties.
+- With respect to companion animals: New York City and neighboring counties only.